RyanErm/DP3/README.md

 ```bash
 python producer.py
 ```
 The amount of time for this script is variable.
+It can be changed by editing the while loop in producer.py

 Then to consume the update data from Kafka, run this command: